brokenphilip/bulb-hub-commands/README.md

 **example:** if you want to set your class to scout you do `sm_sc @me 1`

-# Note 1
+# Note 1 - Convar Faking
 `sm_fcvar` basically tells a player that a server cvar is set when in reality it isn't. for example, if a server has `sv_cheats 0`, doing `sm_fcvar george sv_cheats 1` will make George's game think the server has `sv_cheats 1`

 this command doesn't have much use, but faking `sv_cheats 1` on a player basically grants them access to all the clientside cheat commands (same ones that you gained access to in the HUD exploit, including but not limited to `thirdperson`, excluding but not limited to `noclip` which would require the server itself to have `sv_cheats 1`)

-# Note 2
+# Note 2 - Item Attributes
 `sm_addwepatt` and `sm_removewepatt` are used to add or remove attributes of a player's currently held weapon. `sm_addattrib` and `sm_remattrib` are used to add or remove attributes of a player or a specific entity

 static attributes are the ones which came with the item already, the only way to disable them is to nullify them, see below

-## most common format types (not all of these examples apply, see below):
+## most common format types
+**(not all of these examples apply, see section below)**

-`additive` - simple number (example: for #16, it defines how much health you get back from a hit), but it can also act like `or`, see below
+- `additive` - simple number (example: for #16, it defines how much health you get back from a hit), but it can also act like `or`, see below

-`or` - acts as an on/off switch for an attribute (example: for #20, 1 means it will crit against burning players, 0 means it won't)
+- `or` - acts as an on/off switch for an attribute (example: for #20, 1 means it will crit against burning players, 0 means it won't)

-`percentage` - decimal number which acts like a percentage:
+- `percentage` - decimal number which acts like a percentage:

-1.0 is 100%, use a really small number like 0.0001 for example **(but not 0)** if you want to nullify it (example: for #1, 0.5 is 50% damage and 2.0 is 200% damage. note that #2 also accepts a percentage, the difference between #1 and #2 is purely cosmetic in this case)
+  - 1.0 is 100%, use a really small number like 0.0001 for example **(but not 0)** if you want to nullify it (example: for #1, 0.5 is 50% damage and 2.0 is 200% damage. note that #2 also accepts a percentage, the difference between #1 and #2 is purely cosmetic in this case)

-`inverted_percentage` - decimal number which acts like an inverted percentage:
+- `inverted_percentage` - decimal number which acts like an inverted percentage:

-1.0 is 0% (use this if you want to nullify it), -1.0 is -200%, 3.0 is 200% (example: for attribute #5, 1.2 is 20% slower and 0.85 is 15% faster. note that #6 is similar to #5 in the exact same way as the above example)
+  - 1.0 is 0% (use this if you want to nullify it), -1.0 is -200%, 3.0 is 200% (example: for attribute #5, 1.2 is 20% slower and 0.85 is 15% faster. note that #6 is similar to #5 in the exact same way as the above example)

-`account_id` - given a steamid `[U:1:bla]`, the account_id would be `bla`. **make sure to pass as int** (example: for attribute #186, my steam id is `[U:1:120694876]` and thus setting it to 120694876 will show "Gift from: brokenphilip")
+- `account_id` - given a steamid `[U:1:bla]`, the account_id would be `bla`. **make sure to pass as int** (example: for attribute #186, my steam id is `[U:1:120694876]` and thus setting it to 120694876 will show "Gift from: brokenphilip")

-anything with `index` - usually values taken from the item schema (items_game.txt) (example: for attribute #134, 701 is `weapon_unusual_hot`, which can be added to a weapon)
+- anything with `index` - usually values taken from the item schema (items_game.txt) (example: for attribute #134, 701 is `weapon_unusual_hot`, which can be added to a weapon)

-##
+## notes about attributes
 some attributes will not apply until you visit a resupply locker or respawn

 only on this server, some attributes will be overridden by another plugin (balancemod for example) once you visit a resupply locker or respawn. this shouldn't really be an issue most of the time, but let me know if it is